JoshCheek/letter_press_is_not_as_good_as_boggle/Readme.md

            x z u g o
            b i o g f]

+  # omit previous guesses from results
   guesses %w[groupie
              hogger]

+  # get the list of all known words that can be made on the board
   words.each { |word| puts word }
 end
 ```